Abdallah Yaisien: Career

-Abdallah Yaisien started his career playing at youth team level with Paris Saint-Germain.
-At only 16 years old Abdallah signed his first professional contract with the team of Paris Saint Germain.
-He quickly integrated Carlo Ancelotti's group.
+Yaisien started his career playing at youth team level with Paris Saint-Germain.
+At only 16 years old Abdallah signed his first professional contract with PSG.

 In 2011 he participated to the World Cup in Mexico with the U17 French team.
-France finally reached the quarter finals of the tournament.
+France reached the quarter-finals of the tournament.

 Hailed as a promising youngster, he was then signed by Serie A club Bologna during the 2013 summer market but was never featured in the first team and was successively loaned out to Serie B club Trapani in January 2014, where he made only three appearances in the second half of the 2013–14 season.

 On 23 January 2015, he accepted a loan deal to Lega Pro club Arezzo until the end of the season.
-He was successively released by Bologna at the end of the season.
+He was released by Bologna at the end of the season.

 He signed for FC Lorient in January 2016, being mostly featured with the reserve team.